 Google I/O 2018, the annual developer conference of the search engine giant, kicked off at the Shoreline Amphitheater in Mountain View, California on May 8.
 Being a software company first and foremost (unlike Apple that has the iPhone unveiling as its main annual show), the I/O conference is Google’s biggest event of the year, and at I/O 2018, it showcased the latest advances in artificial intelligence, as well as significant updates to its core divisions, including Android, Google Assistant, Google Maps, Google photos and several others.

 Right before the keynote began, the company announced it was rebranding its Google Research division to Google AI, thus highlighting the increased focus on neural networks, machine learning, and natural language processing.
-Let’s see what all the major announcements from Google I/O 2018 were!
+Let’s start getting into google news and see what all the major announcements from Google I/O 2018 were!

 10. Gmail gets Smart Compose